wp-plugins/nextgen-facebook/readme.txt

 	* Re-structured the `NgfbConfig::$cf` array to support multiple plugin configs (for future NGFB extension plugins).

 == Upgrade Notice ==

+= 7.6.3.3 =

+Updated the minimum short URL value from 21 to 22, and allowed for longer Tweet text when using Twitter's shortening service.

 = 7.6.3.2 =